Gurpartap/storekit-go/README.md

 		) // code: permission denied
 	}

-	// if receipt does not contain any active subscription info it is probably
+	// If receipt does not contain any active subscription info it is probably
 	// a fraudulent attempt at activating subscription from a jailbroken
 	// device.
 	if len(resp.LatestReceiptInfo) == 0 {